phovea/phovea.github.io/contributors/pycharm_debugging.md

  * Password: `docker`
  * Python interpreter path: `/usr/local/bin/python` **!this is different from the default**
 1. PyCharm should now be able to connect to the docker container and upload some helper files
+1. Create default Path mappings
+ 1. Select project directory and specify it is located at `/phovea`
+ 1. In the end the overview page should state: `<Project root>->/phovea`

 ## create and run the server using PyCharm